 Recognizing that many managers today find themselves working in the context of start-ups or smaller businesses generally, this course will examine the unique marketing challenges present in such circumstances.
-In addition to examining the marketing venture's products, the use of marketing concepts in efforts at attracting resources such as financial and human to the venture will be explored.
-Prerequisites: Full-Time-MKTG 605 Marketing Management, MKTG 615 Marketing, or MKTG 615B Advanced Marketing Essentials.
-Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).
-Note: ENTR 665 Marketing Entrepreneurial Ventures may be substituted for MKTG 665 and vice versa.
-However, students should be aware that the specific focus and deliverables for these two courses are substantially different from one another.
+In addition to examining the marketing of the venture's products, the use of marking concepts in efforts to attract financial and human resources will be explored.
+Prerequisite: Full-Time-MKTG 605 Marketing Management, MKTG 615 Marketing, or MKTG 615B Advanced Marketing Essentials.
+Fully Employed-MKTG 658 Marketing Management.
+NOTE: ENTR 665 may be substituted for MKTG 665 and vice versa.
+However, students should be aware that the specific focus and deliverables of these two courses are substantially different from one another.